-The building leases are for the corporate office and warehouse in Melbourne, Australia and corporate offices in Charlotte NC, USA, Singen, Dresden and Hamburg Germany.
-The leases are all due to expire within the next 12 months.
-The Company may seek to extend these leases, where it believes this to be in the best interests of the Company.
+The building leases are for the corporate office and warehouse in Melbourne, Australia and corporate offices in Charlotte NC, USA, Singen, Freiburg and Hamburg Germany.
+The leases have all been renewed for varying lease terms out to 36 months, the Melbourne lease has an option which is equal to current lease term of 36 months.
+The Company may seek to extend these leases, or exercise its option, where it believes this to be in the best interests of the Company.
 The rentals are subject to an annual CPI increase.
-The lease in Melbourne was renewed per the details in Note 33.

 The equipment leases are for various items of plant and equipment and cars.
-The leases are all due to expire within the next 12 months and the lease payments are fixed.